onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 *Note:* HTTP-based references are acceptable if the HTTP-based reference is accessing information with the VM private/internal network.

+Note that Namespaces in XML (defined at http://www.w3.org/TR/2009/REC-xml-names-20091208/) are allowed if the Heat Orchestration Template is describing and storing software configuration information.
+An XML namespace is identified by a URI reference.
+A Uniform Resource Identifier (URI) is a string of characters which identifies an Internet Resource.
+The most common URI is the Uniform Resource Locator (URL) which identifies an Internet domain address.
+Another, not so common type of URI is the Universal Resource Name (URN).
+The namespace URI is not used by XML the parser to look up information.
+The purpose of using an URI is to give the namespace a unique name.

 Heat Files Support (get\_file)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Heat Templates may contain the inclusion of text files into Heat
 templates via the Heat get\_file directive.
 This may be used, for
-example, to define a common “user-data” script, or to inject files into
+example, to define a common "user-data" script, or to inject files into
-a VM on startup via the “personality” property.
+a VM on startup via the "personality" property.

 Support for Heat Files is subject to the following limitations:

-R-76718 The VNF Heat Orchestration Template **MUST** reference
+R-76718 If a VNF's Heat Orchestration Template uses the intrinsic function
+'get\_file', the 'get\_file' target **MUST** be referenced in
-the get\_files targets in Heat templates by file name, and the
+the Heat Orchestration Template by file name.

-corresponding files should be delivered to ONAP along with the
-Heat templates.
+The 'get\_file' target files are on-boarded to SDC in the same package
+that contains the VNF's complete Heat Orchestration Template.

+R-41888 A VNF's Heat Orchestration Template intrinsic function
-R-41888 The VNE Heat **MUST NOT** use URL-based file retrieval.
+'get\_file' **MUST NOT** utilize URL-based file retrieval.

+R-62177 When using the intrinsic function get_file, the included files
-R-62177 The VNF Heat Orchestration Template **MUST** have unique
-file names for the included files within the scope of the VNF.
+**MUST** have unique file names within the scope of the VNF.

-R-87848 The VNF Heat Orchestration Template **MUST** have all
+R-87848 A VNF's Heat Orchestration Template's 'get\_file' target files
+**MUST** be in the same directory hierarchy as the VNF's Heat
+Orchestration Templates.

+ONAP does not support a hierarchical structure.
+A VNF's YAML files
-included files in a single, flat directory per VNF.
-ONAP does
+must be in a single, flat directory.
-not support a directory hierarchy.

--  Included files may be used by all Modules within a given VNF.

--  get\_file directives may be used in both non-nested and nested
-   templates
+R-05050 A VNF's Heat Orchestration Templates intrinsic function
+'get\_file' <content key> **MAY** be used:

+      * more than once in a VNF's Heat Orchestration Template
+      * in two or more of a VNF's Heat Orchestration Templates
+      * in a VNF's Heat Orchestration Templates nested YAML file

 Key Pairs
 ~~~~~~~~~

-When Nova Servers are created via Heat templates, they may be passed a “keypair” which provides an ssh key to the ‘root’ login on the newly created VM.
+When Nova Servers are created via Heat templates, they may be passed a "keypair" which provides an ssh key to the 'root' login on the newly created VM.
 This is often done so that an initial root key/password does not need to be hard-coded into the image.